-The sign-up forms feature helps you to create built-in signup and pop-up forms that can be connected to different marketing CRMs.
+The sign-up forms feature helps you create built-in sign-up and pop-up forms connected to different marketing CRMs.

-While MailChimp itself offers for some CRMs a native integration option, I wanted to check which of the CRMs more tailored to real estate offer a MailChimp integration.
+While MailChimp itself offers some CRMs a native integration option, I wanted to check which of the CRMs more tailored to real estate provides a MailChimp integration.

-I think this would be an important criterion to answer the question of this article, that is if MailChimp is good for real estate.
+This would be an essential criterion to answer this article’s question of whether MailChimp is good for real estate.

-So, I headed over to the article I’ve already written about real estate CRMs, and checked one by one in terms of a possible connection and integration with MailChimp.
+So, I headed over to the article I’ve written about real estate CRMs and checked them individually in terms of a possible connection and integration with MailChimp.

 From these CRMs, I identified the following that can integrate MailChimp: